 - People 21 and older who have a very high level of LDL (bad) cholesterol (190 mg/dL or higher).

 - People with diabetes and a LDL (bad) cholesterol level of 70-189 mg/dL who are 40 to 75 years old.

-Some patients who do not fall into these four major categories may also benefit from statin therapy.
+Some patients who do not fall into these categories may also benefit from statin therapy.

 View an animation to see how cholesterol drugs work.

 *Some of the major types of commonly prescribed cardiovascular medications are summarized in this section.
-For your information and reference, we have included generic names as well as major trade names to help you identify what you may be taking; however, the AHA is not recommending or endorsing any specific products.
-If your prescription medication isn't on this list, remember that your healthcare provider and pharmacist are your best sources of information.
-It's important to discuss all of the drugs you take with your doctor and understand their desired effects and possible side effects.
-Never stop taking a medication and never change your dose or frequency without first consulting your doctor.
+We’ve included generic names as well as major trade names to help you identify what you may be taking.
+Please understand that the American Heart Association is not recommending or endorsing any specific products.
+If your prescription medication isn't on this list, your healthcare provider and pharmacist are your best sources of information.
+It's important to discuss all the drugs you take with your doctor and understand their desired effects and possible side effects.
+Never stop taking a medication or change your dose or frequency without first consulting your doctor.